 - How are historic districts impacted by recent changes to DC residential zoning (re: pop-ups and the like)?

 - Recent zoning changes definitely have reduced the level of impact that rooftop and rear additions can have on a neighborhood.
 However, those regulations are still not as strong as historic district designation.
-With the new zoning, for instance, a rooftop addition can be added up to 35 feet, so long as it does not compromise roof features and is set back from the façade.
-Under Historic District designation, rooftop additions are only permissible if they can’t be seen from the street.
-If they can be seen from the street, they are not allowed.
+With the new zoning, for instance, a rooftop/third-story addition can be added up to 35 feet, so long as it does not compromise roof features and is set back from the façade.
+Under Historic District designation, rooftop additions are only permissible if they cannot be seen from the street.
+If they can be seen from the street, they are typically not allowed.

 - What other methods of historic documentation have been explored or considered in lieu of historic district?
 Hasn’t this work been done before?

 - While there have been a number of studies and reports conducted on the neighborhood, no formal historic district application for Old Southwest has been prepared or submitted to the DC HPO.
 Unfortunately, DC offers no alternative historic district designation mechanism at this time.
 Individual landmarks could be proposed, and some may warrant it, but other sites may only contribute to a historic district and not stand alone as landmarks.
 The neighborhood has been researched and documented before to varying degrees, many of these resources can be found on the SWNA History Task Force page.